nus-cs2103-AY2324S2/ip/docs/README.md

 # Raphael User Guide

-// Update the title above to match the actual product name

 // Product screenshot goes here

-// Product intro goes here
 Rapahel is a **desktop bot for managing tasks, optimized for a use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Raphael can get your task management tasks done faster.

 ## Adding deadlines: `deadline`